 Nothing is cuter than when a dog curls up to sleep.
 But why do they do it?
-My dog Radar has a pre-sleep ritual.
+My own dog has a pre-sleep ritual.
 He’ll wait to be invited onto the bed, dig in the blankets to make a nest, and turn in circles until he’s found the perfect spot to curl up in.
-Radar almost always curls up to sleep, even when it means squishing himself into a seemingly too-small space.
+He almost always curls up to sleep, even when it means squishing himself into a seemingly too-small space.

 You May Also Like: The Very Best Dog Beds for Large Dogs

 Some dogs sleep stretched out on their sides.
 Others contort themselves into uncomfortable-looking sleep positions.
-But many dogs curl up to sleep like my Radar.
+But many dogs curl up to sleep like my pup.
 And it’s not just a preference: curling up to sleep has practical benefits for dogs.

 Read on to learn about dog sleep positions, and why your dog curls up to sleep.

 Before we get to why dogs curl up to sleep, let’s consider other canine sleep positions.
 Like humans, dogs like to be comfortable when they sleep.
 Although some dog sleep positions look uncomfortable from the outside, for your pooch, they’re just perfect.

 - On their side

 - On their back with their paws up in the air